Ty France Player Props: Mariners vs. Rays

 Rays Pitching Rankings

+- The 8.9 strikeouts per nine innings compiled by the Rays pitching staff ranks 11th in the league.

-- The Rays' 3.59 team ERA ranks second among all MLB pitching staffs.
+- The Rays have a 3.60 team ERA that ranks second across all league pitching staffs.

-- The Rays rank 11th in baseball in home runs given up (86 total, one per game).
+- Rays pitchers combine to rank 11th in baseball in home runs given up (87 total, one per game).

-- In his last appearance on Thursday, June 22, the lefty tossed 3 2/3 innings against the Kansas City Royals, allowing two earned runs while surrendering four hits.
+- His last time out was on Sunday against the Kansas City Royals, when the righty threw five innings, surrendering one earned run while allowing four hits.

+- In six games this season, the 29-year-old has a 4.45 ERA and 13.4 strikeouts per nine innings, while allowing a batting average of .228 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.